mahithak104-cmd/healthcare-sql-analysis/README.md

 This project analyzes a healthcare dataset containing **55,000+ records** using SQL.
 The raw CSV data was transformed into a structured relational database to enable meaningful analysis of hospital performance, patient trends, and healthcare costs.
+Demonstrated end-to-end data analysis workflow from raw data to insights.

+## Key Analysis & Insights

+- Chronic diseases such as Arthritis and Diabetes dominate patient admissions.
+- Revenue is concentrated among a subset of hospitals.
+- Some patients have repeated visits, indicating long-term conditions.
+- Average hospital stay provides insight into healthcare load.

 ## Database Design